 (ii) additional exhibition copies, links to high definition copies, or the right to make limited copies of the digital file IF requested by the Festival (to allow for multiple screenings at more than one venue).
-We recommend you ship physical media via courier in order to permit the tracking of your entry once it leaves your hands.
+We recommend you ship physical media via courier to permit tracking of your entry once it leaves your hands.

 (iii) Upon notification of acceptance, festival organizers will seek promotional materials from accepted filmmakers.

 Works invited to participate in the Sanford International Film Festival will be shown in the section determined most appropriate by Festival programmers, in their sole discretion.